Septuagint: English translations

-The Orthodox Study Bible, published in early 2008, features a new translation of the Septuagint based on the Alfred Rahlfs' edition of the Greek text.
+The Orthodox Study Bible, published in early 2008, features a new translation of the LXX based on the Alfred Rahlfs' edition of the Greek text.
 Two additional major sources have been added: the 1851 Brenton translation and the New King James Version text in places where the translation matches the Hebrew Masoretic text.
 This edition includes the NKJV New Testament and extensive commentary from an Eastern Orthodox perspective.

 Nicholas King completed The Old Testament in four volumes and The Bible.

 Brenton's Septuagint, Restored Names Version (SRNV) has been published in two volumes.
 The Hebrew-names restoration, based on the Westminster Leningrad Codex, focuses on the restoration of the Divine Name and has extensive Hebrew and Greek footnotes.

 The Holy Orthodox Bible by Peter A. Papoutsis and The Old Testament According to the Seventy by Michael Asser are based on the Greek Septuagint text published by the Apostoliki Diakonia of the Church of Greece.

-In 2012, Lexham Press published the Lexham English Septuagint (LES), providing a literal, readable, and transparent English edition of the Septuagint for modern readers.
+In 2012, Lexham Press published the Lexham English Septuagint (LES), providing a literal, readable, and transparent English edition of the LXX for modern readers.
 In 2019, Lexham Press published the Lexham English Septuagint, Second Edition (LES2), making more of an effort than the first to focus on the text as received rather than as produced.
 Because this approach shifts the point of reference from a diverse group to a single implied reader, the new LES exhibits more consistency than the first edition.
 "The Lexham English Septuagint (LES), then, is the only contemporary English translation of the LXX that has been made directly from the Greek."

 Society and journal

-The International Organization for Septuagint and Cognate Studies (IOSCS), a non-profit learned society, promotes international research into and study of the Septuagint and related texts.
+The International Organization for Septuagint and Cognate Studies (IOSCS), a non-profit learned society, promotes international research into and study of the LXX and related texts.
 The society declared 8 February 2006 International Septuagint Day, a day to promote the work on campuses and in communities.
 The IOSCS publishes the Journal of Septuagint and Cognate Studies.